Guide to business credit card limits & how to increase them

 • A business credit card limit determines how much you can charge to your business credit card.

-• Your personal credit, revenue and business’s financial health are all factors that can impact your business’s credit limit.
+• Your personal credit, business revenue and overall financial health are all factors that can impact your business’s credit limit.

 • In some cases, lenders may increase your business credit card limit automatically.
 You can also request an increase yourself.

-• Prospective cardholders should consider how they plan to use their business credit card when exploring options and their potential credit limits.
+• Prospective cardholders should consider how they plan to use their business credit card when exploring card options and potential credit limits.

 What is a business credit card limit?